 - Let cook on the baking sheet, immediately lightly sprinkling with the flaky salt, then letting sit 5-7 minutes until your able to move them to a cooling rack without them falling apart.

-- add 2 tbsp more flour
+- add 2 tablespoon more flour

 - decrease sugar by 1 tbsp